Phaungdawoo Monastic Education High School: Fast Track

 This teaching department consists of twelve classes, kindergarten (KG) through to Grade 8, with about 32 - 34 students in each class.
 Most teachers in FT have received teacher training in methodologies such as the Child Centered Approach (CCA); Reading, Writing, and Critical Thinking (RWCT); classroom management; and instruction in how to create lesson plans.
 Most of their trainers, some local and some foreign, were experts in teacher education.
 Students are normally taught all subjects in English, except Myanmar language.
 Curricula in FT are based on a combination of government textbooks and other resources: such as foreign texts and materials gleaned from the internet.
-Each year, every teacher in FT revises their lesson plans to keep abreast of education reforms, focusing only on approaches and methods that are deemed truly effective at improving their students' skills, attitudes, and critical thinking.
-Classes in music, art and sport are also available.

 New Teacher Training Centre

 The New Teacher Training Centre (NTTC), another teaching department, was founded in 2011 with 10 teachers.
 Initially, it was a five-year project that complements the FT program.
 The NTTC Department has continued to this day; sponsored by Forderverein Myanmar e.V.(a German NGO) The objective of the NTTC is to teach in English and promote the best modern teaching methods for students in Grade 5 and over; replacing rote learning with learning methods supported by cognitive science.
-The teachers in NTTC have been instructed and trained by senior experts from Germany, the USA and the UK.